2.Definition of Job Share

 Job sharers will be entitled to normal provisions of the University’s sick pay schemes.

 Job sharers will be entitled to the benefits as detailed in the University’s Maternity Leave Agreements.
 Parental Leave Agreement, Paternity Leave Agreement, Compassionate Leave/Emergency Care of Dependants leave Agreement.

-Information regarding job share and pensions can be obtained from the Personnel and Pensions Officer.
+Information regarding job share and pensions can be obtained from Pensions & Employee Benefits.